SeeEne/CS2420_model_pruning/README.md

 **Purpose:**

-1. Train AZ-NAS policy on CIFAR-10
+1. Train AZ-NAS policy on TinyImageNet
 2. Apply this old policy to CIFAR-100 (transfer test)
 3. Train new policy directly on CIFAR-100
 4. Compare performance: